AESC Executive Research Forum: Insights from New York

 Data overload is much too much common in today’s age.
 Conni LaDouceur from EQC Talent Sourcing Experts defined the most efficient strategies to prioritize and dissect information in order to identify, source, and reel in the most qualified talent, not the most easily findable or easiest to connect with.

 “This is what I came to this Forum for!
 So helpful!”

 LEGAL CONSIDERATIONS IN THE PRE-PLACEMENT PROCESS: WHAT YOU CAN ASK AND HOW

 With new privacy regulations in motion, there are many questions around what researchers are allowed to ask and how to ask it.
 Courtney Stieber from Seyfarth Shaw provided constructive guidance on what researchers need to be aware of.

 SOURCING REHAB: KICK YOUR ADDICTION TO PROFESSIONAL NETWORKING SITES

 Professional networking sites have dominated internet recruiting in recent years.
 However, with online candidate behavior changing, Kevin Crews from AIRS helped recruiters understand what they need to know and how to find and connect with candidates outside of the sites they have grown dependent on.

 Thank you to our partners AIRS, Cluen, EQC Talent Sourcing Experts, Invenias, and Mintz Group for their support.
 Their support enables us to deliver quality content and networking opportunities to search firms around the world.

-AESC Executive Research Forums are the preliminary steps in becoming certified through AESC’s Certified Researcher Associate (CRA) program.
-The content explored in the Forums is a great and brief inside look of topics covered in the CRA program.
-The CRA is being newly relaunched with updated content, format, and technology with a strong focus on core executive research skills.
-For more information, please contact Su Jin You at firstname.lastname@example.org.
+AESC Executive Research Forums are the preliminary steps in becoming certified through AESC’s Certificate in Executive Research (CER) program.
+The content explored in the Forums is a great and brief inside look of topics covered in the CER program.
+The CER is being newly relaunched with updated content, format, and technology with a strong focus on core executive research skills.
+For more information, please contact Su Jin You at email@example.com.